thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 The library intercepts calls to `SaveChanges` / `SaveChangesAsync` methods on the `DbContext` and generates detailed audit logs.
 Each call to `SaveChanges` generates a new audit event that includes information of all the entities affected by the save operation.

 ## Output

 Audit.EntityFramework output includes:

+- Execution time and duration
+- Environment information such as user, machine, domain and locale.
 - Affected SQL database and table names
 - Affected column data including primary key, original and new values
 - Model validation results